TheJelmega/prog-lang/design/README.md

 > _Note_: Literals are tokens and will therefore be parsed in the lexer stage_

+> _Todo_: Specify how the literal values will be encoded, e.g. decimal values keeping all info so a literal operator can also know that a non-latin decimal character was used

 ## 6.1.
 Numeric literals [↵](#6-literals-)

 ```